Dj0ulo/OptiSearch/docs/index.md

 In bonus, it also works with Bing, DuckDuckGo, Ecosia and Brave Search !

-OptiSearch can also plot graphs and evaluate math expression typed in the search bar.

 ## Privacy Policy
 You can read the privacy policy [by clicking here](./privacy.html).